OGKushhh/Epic-Unlocker/Docs/EAC_Guide.md

 ### "Untrusted system file" or "Unknown file version" at startup

 EAC's loader is rejecting the SDK. **Fix**: Run **SMART INSTALL** again (or manually copy the cert files into `EasyAntiCheat/Certificates/`).
 If `Settings.json` was accidentally replaced, use Epic Games Launcher → **Verify** to restore it.
+Worst case scenario is the game validating the EAC with other external methods or has a second anti-cheat like SteelShield.

 ### Achievements don't unlock (no error)